Olivia Block (USA, 1970), originally a rock guitarist and vocalist in Austin (Texas),

 Jeb Bishop (trombone), Kyle Bruckmann (oboe) and Bhob Rainey (soprano

-All three constructed dramatic symphonies of reverbs, pulses, drones and glitches.
+dramatic symphony of reverbs, pulses, drones and glitches.

 Resolution (august 2010) documents